oapicf/pinterest-sdk/clients/go/generated/docs/OauthAccessTokenRequestRefresh.md

 ### NewOauthAccessTokenRequestRefresh

-`func NewOauthAccessTokenRequestRefresh(refreshToken string, ) *OauthAccessTokenRequestRefresh`
+`func NewOauthAccessTokenRequestRefresh(grantType string, refreshToken string, ) *OauthAccessTokenRequestRefresh`

 NewOauthAccessTokenRequestRefresh instantiates a new OauthAccessTokenRequestRefresh object This constructor will assign default values to properties that have it defined,